 Do you spend too much time on social media?
 Maybe you sleep in too long in the morning instead of waking up when your alarm goes off?
 Noticing and acknowledging bad habits is the first step towards changing your unproductive ways.
 I know that personally, I have a terrible habit of getting distracted easily or not prioritizing my blog work or workout routine as much as I know I should.
 Procrastination is also a terrible habit I still need to break, but I’m working on it!

 Imagine how much quicker you’ll be able to achieve your short and long-term goals when you finally remove those unproductive habits in your life.
 Take some time to pay attention to your actions throughout the day, and note whether or not they’re helping or harming your motivation and ability to accomplish your goals.
 After, make a plan and take steps towards breaking these bad habits and forming more productive ones!
-(I actually give detailed advice on how to break and change bad habits in one of the lessons in my Self-Care for Millennials E-Course!)

 Take Breaks When Necessary